lowRISC/container-hotplug/README.md

 # container-hotplug

-Hot-plug (and unplug) devices into a Docker container as they are (un)plugged.
+Hot-plug (and unplug) devices into a container as they are (un)plugged.

 ## Description